Constraining constant and tomographic coupled dark energy with low-redshift and high-redshift probes: Results

 \subsection{CMB with 3-bin Tomographic $\beta$}

 We show in Fig.~\ref{fig:full_cmb_contour} the posterior distribution of the standard cosmological parameters $\mathbf{\theta} = \{ \omega_\mathrm{b}, \omega_{\rm cdm}, \ln{10^{10}A_\mathrm{s}}, n_\mathrm{s},\tau_\mathrm{reio}, H_0, \sigma_8 \} $, as well as the constraints on $\beta_{1-3}$, for a 3-bin tomographic model.
 In this model, we only consider CMB datasets and we fit our model with Planck, Planck+ACT1800, Planck+ACT1800+SPT and Planck650+ACT+SPT (cf. Sec. \ref{sec:CMB}).
 For a detailed list of the best-fit, mean and 68\% C.L. uncertainties for each parameter, we refer the reader to Table~\ref{table:cmb_bestfit} in Appendix \ref{sec:AppendixA}.
+For the results and analysis obtained with a Planck+PlanckLens dataset, we refer the reader to Appendix \ref{sec:AppendixB1}.

 We see that the differences between the contour plots obtained from the analyses with Planck alone and Planck+ACT1800 when the scale cut includes more of Planck and less of ACT data are not substantial, and also do not differ considerably from the one derived with a constant coupling model.
 This is expected since, as already mentioned, \textit{Planck} data carries the bulk of the statistical power.
 When instead high multipoles of the Planck spectrum are excluded, i.e. when we consider the Planck650+ACT+SPT dataset, the constraints loosen considerably for every coupling coefficient $\beta_{1-3}$.
 In all cases, we find that the interaction strength is compatible with 0 (i.e. with $\Lambda$CDM) at 68\% C.L.